tgrowden/eslint-plugin-exclude-php-tags/README.md

 # eslint-plugin-exclude-php-tags

-A preprocessor to remove PHP tags to prevent "Unexpected token <" errors in .phtml files.
+A preprocessor to remove PHP tags to prevent "Unexpected token <" errors in .phtml, .php, .ctp files.

 ## Under the hood